jchristopher/linkmarklet/readme.txt

 === Linkmarklet ===
 Contributors: jchristopher
 Donate link:http://mondaybynoon.com/donate/
-Tags: link, linkblog, press this
+Tags: adopt-me, link, linkblog, press this
 Requires at least: 3.3
 Tested up to: 3.6
 Stable tag: 0.7
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+[ADOPT ME!]
 Linkmarklet is an alternative to the Press This! bookmarklet aimed at rapid linkblogging.
 Quickly post while saving a link to a Custom Field.

 == Description ==

+**ADOPT ME!** Press This! was completely revamped in WordPres 4.2 and as such I will be focusing any effort that may have been put into Linkmarklet into that feature.
+As a result I am actively seeking someone to take over development of Linkmarklet.
+Thank you for considering!

 Instead of the traditional Press This! interface, Linkmarklet offers a much more streamlined UI allowing you to linkblog quickly.
 Upon clicking the bookmarklet, Linkmarklet will present you with a simple way of editing the page title, the page link, the page slug, and the post content.
 In the settings you can define three things: